V-Sekai/manuals/decisions/20211005-improve-meshing-results-by-subdivision-in-godot-engine.md

-# Proposed: Improve Meshing Results by Subdivision in Godot Engine
+# Draft: Improve Meshing Results by Subdivision in Godot Engine

 ## Context and Problem Statement